Truthear Hexa

 The Truthear Hexa is a hybrid IEM released in 2023, featuring a 1DD+3BA driver configuration.
 It combines a 10mm PU+LCP composite diaphragm dynamic driver with three balanced armature drivers, offered at USD 79.99.
 Reflecting the company’s measurement-driven approach, the tuning is based on the Harman target curve.

 The design incorporates 3D-printed PU+LCP composite diaphragm, N52 magnet system, and phase coherence technology, achieving a warm-neutral sound signature.
-RTINGS measurements confirm excellent isolation performance and flat frequency response characteristics.
+Measurements from sources like RTINGS confirm its excellent isolation performance and flat frequency response characteristics.

 Scientific Validity